MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md

 When comparing Power BI Premium to AAS costs, be sure to consider factors beyond price per core.
 Power BI provides reduced cost of ownership and business value, and with [many features](migrate-azure-analysis-services-to-powerbi-premium.md#feature-comparison) that are only available to Power BI data models.

 Also, calculate costs based on the existing profile that *combines* AAS and Power BI.
 Compare the existing profile with the target profile on Power BI Premium.
-To determine the target profile, be sure to consider the following:
+To determine the target profile, be sure to consider the following points:

 - Region requirements.
 - The largest AAS data model size in each region.